jilliangmeehan/viatrix/content/notes/books/the pale princess and the six pygmies.md

 > A fairytale story that has been told throughout Teyvat for ages.
 The final installment brings everything to a conclusion, and includes the Night Mother's prophecy.

 This pygmy spirited the Prince's body away from his wicked brethren, plunging into the damp bushes.
 Following animal tracks, he searched for the Fountain of Purity where the Pale Princess slept.

+> [!NOTE] 🔖
+> FOUNTAIN OF PURITY

 What the pygmy didn't know is that the vicious Night Mother had already found the Princess.
 She followed the pygmy stealthily, like a wild cat stalking its prey, her shadowy figure blotting out the moonlight and starlight.

 When the pygmy arrived, the Princess was already gone.
 The sorrowful howl of a night owl was heard as the Night Mother arose from the now-corrupt fountain.

+> [!NOTE] 🔖
+> could the princess be the goddess of flowers?

 "Pitiful creature, are you here to see your master?"
 The vile smirk of the Night Mother exuded the breath of the [[notes/places/abyss|abyss]].

 "If so, I'm afraid all you will find here is despair, you sad little thing."

 "That foolish princess is now in chains.
 I destroyed the Moonlight Kingdom and cursed her people before her eyes.
 They will be in an undead state, lingering at the point between life and death forevermore.
 No soul and no moonlight."
 The words of the Night Mother landed like cold raindrops on a forgotten tomb.

+> [!NOTE] 🔖
+> hmmm yeah that sure does sound like what’s happening in teyvat lol

 "Look at you, you poor pygmy.
 I wonder what your master will think when she finds out what you have done."